bmolnar91/workbook/module_web_with_python.md

 #### Please list some points that an application should fulfill to have good UX.

 Visual Design:
-From hypertext point of view, visual design is described as _visual_ treatment of the text, _graphic_ page elements and navigational components.
+From hypertext point of view, visual design is described as _visual_ treatment of the text, graphic page elements and navigational components.

 Information Design:
 Here (web applications), the information design is the process of designing the _presentation of information_ to facilitate understanding.
 From Hypertext System point of view, it can be described as Navigation Design (design of interface elements to facilitate the user's movement through the information architecture).

-Information Architecture (IA):
-In a nutshell, this is the structural design of the information space to facilitate intuitive access to content.

 #### What is XML, XSLT, DTD?